michaelbilow/issho/README.rst

         :alt: Documentation Status

-smol allows easy access to simple commands on a remote machine.
+A smol wrapper over paramiko_ that uses keyring_ to manage secrets locally.

+``smol`` is designed such that interacting with a single, heavily used remote machine should be *easy*, and working with more than one remote machine should be *simple*.

 * Free software: MIT license